-4 ways team collaboration tools can empower your sales team
+4 ways video conferencing can empower your sales team

 Sales is a highly competitive space.
 Professionals in the field have reputations as road warriors, who log many hours each month traveling to meet with prospects in hopes of securing their business.
 These face-to-face meetings are uniquely valuable, since they help create close connections that go beyond what’s possible with a call, email, or text.

 At the same time, they can eat into sales teams’ schedules and become major cost centers for the organization, too.
 A Pace Productivity survey found that travel accounted for 6.6 hours per week, or more than 13 percent of the typical sales professional’s time.
 Plus, travel—along with various administrative tasks—was found to take up too much time compared to an ideal working arrangement.

 The effects of costly, overloaded travel schedules are significant.
 According to Bain & Co., account managers only spend one-third of their time meeting with customers, and 40 percent of that is actually dedicated to lower-priority accounts.
 Something is getting lost in the nonstop race to quarter’s end, with many minutes wasted on the road or in unproductive meetings.

 Unified collaboration tools: A better way to make your minutes matter

 Since engaging qualified leads regularly requires multiple touches—between seven and 13, according to the Data & Marketing Association—the process should be streamlined and economical.
 Enter unified communication and collaboration (UCC) platforms.

 UCC solutions like Cisco Webex allow your teams to hold productive conversations, no matter where they are.
 They’re real, viable alternatives to the traditional road tripping grind, and they empower sales professionals in many ways, including: